A Guide to Appliance Energy Efficiency Ratings

 Ever found yourself in a shop, staring at two almost identical appliances with different price tags and those confusing-looking labels?
 Those energy ratings are your best friend in that moment.
 They’re part of a standardised system designed to give you an honest, at-a-glance summary of how an appliance performs versus how much energy it uses.

 It’s basically a universal report card for your household machines.
 Every single fridge, dishwasher, and TV is put through the exact same tests to earn its grade.
-This ensures you're making a fair, apples-to-apples comparison, taking all the guesswork out of your decision.
+This ensures you're making a fair comparison, taking all the guesswork out of your decision.

 A Quick Guide to the UK Energy Label Scale